ernestgm/adonplay-rbackend/API_DOCUMENTATION.md

 - Users cannot delete their own account, regardless of their role.
 - The bulk delete endpoint allows admins to delete multiple users at once and automatically excludes the current user from deletion.
 - When updating a user, you can omit the password and password_confirmation fields if you don't want to change the password.
+- Media ownership is determined by owner_id, business_id, or association with slides/playlists that belong to businesses owned by the user.
+- Audio can only be associated with image media.
+- Media within a slide is ordered by the order field.